dimpase/M2/GitHowTo.md

 * Add your ssh key at https://github.com/settings/ssh
 * Fork M2 at https://github.com/Macaulay2/M2/fork

-Tell git what your name and email address are, for correct labelling of your updates, with commands like:
+Tell git what your name and email address are, for correct labelling of your updates, with shell commands like the following, except that the name and email address are replaced by yours.

   * `git config --global user.name "John Doe"`
   * `git config --global user.email johndoe@example.com`